The Urban state of play

 - A group of cities of varying sizes, geographies, environmental pressures and levels of progress in terms of ‘smartness’ are selected with a multi-criteria analysis.

 - Urban pressures are put in an hierarchy (see ‘Needs and Gaps‘).

 - The optimum issue-to solution correspondence is decided.

-- A docier of ‘smart city’ implementation is designed for each city of the SMURBS network.
+- A dossier of ‘smart city’ implementation is designed for each city of the SMURBS network.

 - The plan is executed.
 Smart solutions are applied.

 SMURBS utilizes each partner’s knowledge of their geographic area of influence and local city particularities, advantages and resources, and combines it with the lessons learnt from the pilots’ implementation to construct the most feasible and cost-effective way to tackle the environmental issue at hand.
 This constellation of cities employing solutions from the portfolio showcases their effectiveness and helps establish the urban component of GEOSS in Europe.

 SMURBS serves as umbrella for “smart city” initiatives in the EU relevant area, fosters networking, assures replicability and exploitation of existing and developed capacities.